GobblesGobbles

 Source: Bangkok Post via Google News

-Emails Threatening to Charge You for "Cloud Storage" — With No Company Name Anywhere
+Emails Threatening to Delete Your Data for "Cloud Storage" — With No Company Name Anywhere

-The emails look urgent: you owe money for a cloud storage subscription, a charge is about to hit your account, act now to cancel.
+The emails look urgent: your payment method has expired, your cloud storage has been disabled, your photos and videos will be deleted today.
 But read carefully and you'll notice something missing — the emails never name the company.
 Not once.
+The subject line just says "Payment Failed: Subscription Terminated."
+The body just says "Cloud Storage."

-The clearest way to check whether a charge is real: ignore the email entirely and go directly to the actual service's website by typing the address yourself.
-Legitimate billing notices always name the company, include your account username, and never pressure you to act within hours.
-If the email can't tell you who it's from, it's not a bill — it's bait.
+The clearest defense is the one the poster already used — don't click.
+Go directly to any cloud service you actually pay for by typing the address yourself.
+Legitimate billing notices name the company, reference your account, and don't threaten to delete everything you own within hours.
+If an email can't tell you who it's from, it's not a bill.

 Source: r/Scams